 Parents of a child (or children) with disabilities often feel an overwhelming responsibility to ensure their child can access the same activities and experiences that are available to children without disabilities.
 Unfortunately, accomplishing this goal in the face of opposition can be frustrating, intimidating, and exhausting.
-But remember: You and your child have rights under broad federal and state statutes and regulations to receive services that will help your child with disabilities receive what our laws refer to as a “Free Appropriate Public Education” (FAPE) in the “Least Restrictive Environment” (LRE).
+But remember – Special Education Law provides you and your child rights under broad federal and state statutes and regulations.
+You have a right to receive services that will help your child with disabilities receive what our laws refer to as a “Free Appropriate Public Education” (FAPE) in the “Least Restrictive Environment” (LRE).

 At Next Phase Legal, we understand your children are more often than not your highest priority, and that is just the way things should be.

 More specifically, federal and state laws require that your child receive the same education provided to students without disabilities, and when applicable, provide your child with specific, specialized services.
 These services must be provided in the most mainstream setting(s) possible unless such settings are not appropriate for your child due to his or her disabilities.

 These laws are complex and are constantly evolving in interpretation.
 During what can be tense meetings with your local school district, you may feel lost and overpowered when trying to advocate for your child’s educational needs.

 You have the right to refer your child for evaluations under federal and state law to determine if your child has disabilities and is entitled to services that will address those disabilities.
 If a determination is made that your child has a disability or disabilities, he or she may qualify for special education services.
 From the point where your child is referred for an evaluation and found eligible for services, your role as a parent-advocate for your child is likely to become complicated.